bebraw/yeswejekyll/index.md

 So in case you are using this project as your template, do that and you have got analytics on your site.

+### Syntax Highlighting with Pygments

+One of the coolest features of Jekyll for me is the fact that it supports [Pygments](http://pygments.org/).
+It is a Python based code highlighter.
+I have used it in this little guide even.
+You will need to complement its output using some [pygments-css](https://github.com/richleland/pygments-css).
+In this case I have stuck with `github.css` as it seems to fit the overall theme and it is hard to go wrong with that.

+The basic syntax of it is very simple.
+You simply use {{ "{% highlight language " }}%} and {{ "{% endhighlight " }}%} tags and stash the content to be highlighted between those two.
+You may even enable line numbers like this: {{ "{% highlight language linenum " }}%}.

 ### Additional Resources

 Internet is full of nice design related resources.
 I have tried to list a few of these below: